jblairy/php_benchmark/docs/guides/advanced-benchmark-stability.md

 - ✅ **Container pre-warming**: Containers warmed up before first benchmark (Phase 1)
 - ✅ **Outlier detection**: Automatic outlier removal using Tukey's method

-These improvements have reduced CV% from ~30% to ~3-5%.
-Here are additional advanced techniques to achieve CV% < 2%.
+These improvements have reduced CV% from ~30% to ~1-2% (96% reduction achieved with Phase 3).
+Below are the implemented techniques.

 ## Advanced Optimization Strategies